A full splitting algorithm for fractional programs with structured numerators and denominators: Convergence of the full sequence

-\begin{remark} In the two above settings, we also require that either $f^*$ satisfies the calm condition over its effective domain or $f$ is differentiable with Lipschitz continuous gradient over an open set containing \texorpdfstring{$K({\cal S})$}{KS}.
-We note that these conditions can be satisfied in many applications.
+\begin{remark} We require that either $f^*$ satisfies the calm condition over its effective domain or $f$ is differentiable with Lipschitz continuous gradient over an open set containing \texorpdfstring{$K({\cal S})$}{KS}.
+These conditions can be satisfied in many applications.
 For example, if $f$ is supercocercive, that is, $\lim_{\|\h x\| \rightarrow +\infty} \frac{f(\h x)}{\|\h x\|}=+\infty$, then $f^*$ is a real-valued convex function with full domain \cite[Proposition 14.15]{BC17b}, and so, it is locally Lipschitz (and, in particular, calm).
 This applies, for instance, to example (b) in the introduction.
-Regarding example (a), if $p=+\infty$, then $f^*=\|\cdot\|_1$, which satisfies the calm condition.
-If $p \in (1,+\infty)$, noting that \texorpdfstring{$K({\cal S})$}{KS} is a compact set which does not contain the origin, then $f(x)=\|x\|_p$ is differentiable with Lipschitz continuous gradient over an open set containing \texorpdfstring{$K({\cal S})$}{KS}. \end{remark}
+Regarding example (a), if $p \in (1,+\infty)$, noting that \texorpdfstring{$K({\cal S})$}{KS} is a compact set which does not contain the origin, then $f=\|\cdot\|_p$ is differentiable with Lipschitz continuous gradient over an open set containing \texorpdfstring{$K({\cal S})$}{KS}. \end{remark}